 - Consult Disability-Centred Safety if your groups of students include students with disabilities. - Consult Risk Management. - The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
 The activity provider must meet the minimum requirements listed in the safety standards.
-For more information on planning trips using outside providers, consult Outside Activity Providers. - Leisure Swimming at a Designated Swim Area: - Requires that all the relevant procedures and safety standards, listed under the headings Designated Swim Areas, must be followed.
-Consult: Equipment, Clothing/Footwear/Jewellery, Facilities, Special Rules/Instructions, and Supervision, including Supervision/Monitoring Ratios and Qualifications, on the activity page. - Leisure Swimming at a Non-Designated Swim Area: - When it is not possible to follow the requirements for Leisure Swimming at a Designated Swim Area, all relevant procedures and safety standards outlined for the Non-Designated Swim Areas must be followed.

-- Designated swim areas (waterfront) at camps are governed by Ontario Regulation 503/17 (s.
-24 and 25). - Also consult Outdoor Education (General Procedures). - Consult Swimming if the activity occurs in a pool. - Consult Outdoor Education (Swimming Instructional) if during a leisure swimming session the focus moves to Instructional swimming from Leisure swimming, and for a definition of, and safety standards for instructional swimming. - Consult Outdoor Education (Swimming on Watercraft and Land-based Trips) for a definition of and safety standards for swimming at Non-Designated Swim areas in lakes, ponds and rivers when on Outdoor Education watercraft and/or land-based trips.
+For more information on planning trips using outside providers, consult Outside Activity Providers. - Multi-day trips are for Grades 7 and 8 only. - Also consult Outdoor Education (General Procedures). - Consult Swimming if the activity is to take place in a pool. - Consult Outdoor Education (Swimming Instructional) for a definition of, and safety standards for Instructional swimming, which can only occur at designated swim areas. - Consult Outdoor Education (Swimming Leisure) for a definition of, and safety standards for leisure swimming in Designated and Non-Designated swim areas (for example, at camps or municipal swim areas) when not on a watercraft or land-based trip.